 After which, you must move to court and file for eviction.
 If they still fail to pay or move out after the 3 days, the court will then make the appropriate ruling.If a landlord fails to serve the tenant proper notice, the court will likely rule in the tenant's favor.

 California landlord-tenant laws do cover the specifications of a security deposit.
-So, you must adhere to them when considering everything to do with security deposits, from their collection and storage to returning them.
+So, you must adhere to them when considering everything to do with the security deposits, from their collection and storage to returning them.

 California is subject to statewide rent control ordinances as outlined in AB 1483 of the Tenant Protection Act.
 Local laws limit rental rates based on inflation and established jurisdictions for rent control.